AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 # Fee Model

-Fees on Astar comprise of Native (Substrate) fees and EVM fees.
-Native (Substrate) and EVM transaction fees are calculated in inherently different ways, and in Astar Network's legacy tokenomics the cost of similar transactions differed between the two systems.

-Tokenomics 2.0 aligns the fees calculation between the two systems so that transactions consuming the same amount of block resources are priced roughly the same if executed as a Native or as an Ethereum transaction.
+Fees on Astar comprise of Native (Substrate) and EVM fees.
+Native and EVM transaction fees are calculated in different ways.
+Tokenomics 2.0 aligns the fees calculation between the two systems so that transactions consuming the same amount of block resources are priced roughly the same regardless of transaction type (Native or EVM).

-Remainter of the section describes Tokenomics 2.0 fee model calulation details as well as the way the alignment of the fees between the two systems is gradually introduced over a period of time.
+This section describes Tokenomics 2.0 fee model calulation details.

 ## Native Fees